 I visited the Arashiyama bamboo forest bright and early, I was told the earlier you get there, the quieter it will be.
 This is very true!

-Arriving before 9am helps, we took the train and there are so many signs leading us to the bamboo forest, and passed by a few stalls selling food, so of course we had to grab some.
+Arriving before 9am helps, we took the train after missing the bus, and there are so many signs leading us to the bamboo forest, and passed by a few stalls selling food, so of course we had to grab some.

-From start to finish, with the casual wandering around, was no longer than 20 minutes, you can tell when the buses are starting to arrive, the sheer number of people coming up.
-Though I have to say if you want great pictures, take it by the entrances (both of them).
+From start to finish, with the casual wandering around, was no longer than 30 minutes, you can tell when the buses are starting to arrive, the sheer number of people coming up.
+Though I have to say if you want great pictures, take it by the entrances looking in (either side).

 For me, the bamboo forest is a part of the whole experience of Arashiyama, I wouldn’t go specifically for it but to mix it with the other attractions would be better.